 Per capita payments from the Tribe to its members are subject to federal income taxation.
 This also applies to per capita payments to minors.
-The Trust was structured in a way that the per capita payments were taxed at the time that the funds went into the Trust, so there will not be any taxes incurred at the time when there are adult or early discretionary distributions except for earnings in the given year as long as taxes have been filed annually prior to closure at age 21 with the IRS.
+The Trust was structured in a way that the per capita payments were taxed in the year that the funds went into the Trust, so there will not be any taxes incurred at the time when there are adult or early discretionary distributions except for earnings in the given year as long as taxes have been filed annually prior to closure at age 21 with the IRS.

-Be aware that there will be a tax liability each year on the interest, gains, and dividends earned by the Trust.
+Be aware that there will likely be a tax liability each year on the interest, gains, and dividends earned by the Trust.
+It will depend upon the value of each trust.
 Each year you will receive a tax document from PFTC with taxable income that needs to be reported on your child's income tax return.
 This taxable income will be reported on a Schedule K-1.
 The Schedule K-1 is used since each child is a beneficiary of a trust.
 The manner of reporting taxable income on the Schedule K-1 will be concise and should make for simple preparation of tax returns.